EndsOfTheEarth/QueryLite/Documentation.md

 Custom types must a struct that implements the interfaces `QueryLite.ICustomType<,>`, `IEquatable<>` and `IComparable<>`.

 Here is a code example of custom type called `ShipperId`.
+(Note: This code example is missing serialization converters for json, xml etc).

 ```C#
 public readonly struct ShipperId : QueryLite.ICustomType<int, ShipperId>,